 - pain from nerve damage

-Your doctor can help you better manage these side effects with medications, lifestyle tips, and more.
+Your doctor can help you manage these side effects with medications, lifestyle tips, and more.

 Most side effects of chemotherapy subside when treatment is over.
-There is, however, the risk of long-lasting effects that may develop even years after the treatment, depending on the type of chemotherapy used.
+There’s the risk of long-lasting effects that may develop even years after the treatment, depending on the type of chemotherapy used.